Do you want to find the best whole house humidifiers?

 This powerful whole house humidifier by Honeywell is rated for homes up to 4,200 square feet of living space.

-It can be mounted on the return or supply side of furnace, and it is will put an end to the “desert-like” air in your home.
+This Honeywell unit can be installed on either the return or supply side of furnace, and it is will put an end to the “desert-like” air in your home.

-The humidifier is rated for homes up to 4,200 square feet, and will help reduce allergies, cracked lips, and damaged woodwork.
+Without a bypass duct, this powered humidifier is easier to install, and it requires less maintenance.
+The Aprilaire 700 is rated for homes up to 4,200-sf, and this humidifier will help reduce allergies, cracked lips, and damaged woodwork.

 1. Quality Build